modcluster/mod_proxy_cluster/test/native/README.md

 *NOTE: You'll probably need an older JAVA version – version 11 should be ok.
 You can change it via JAVA env variable.*

 # Running tests
-You need an Apache httpd with the mod_cluster.so installed and the following piece in httpd.conf
+You need an Apache httpd with the mod_cluster.so installed and running.
+You can run it in docker -- checkout the `httpd/` subdirectory or simply run `make setup-httpd`.
+You should have following piece in httpd.conf/mod_proxy_cluster.conf:

 ```
 LoadModule cluster_slotmem_module modules/mod_cluster_slotmem.so